Understanding Cloud Workloads: Everything You Need to Know

 In the earliest days of shared-use mainframe computers, workloads were much simpler and defined by their actual use.
 Some of the earliest and most common workloads for older mainframe-style computers include:

-• Batch Workloads: As the name suggests, Batch workloads represent a “batch” of commands or programs working together based on some organizing logic.
+- Batch Workloads: As the name suggests, Batch processing workloads represent a “batch” of commands or programs working together based on some organizing logic.
 Batch programs are intended to run dynamically without user intervention.

-• Real-Time Workloads: Real-time workloads are the traditional term for mainframe workloads that utilize incoming data to process information as it comes in, typically for processes that need immediate feedback and processing.
+- Real-Time Workloads: Real time analytics cloud workloads are the traditional term for mainframe workloads that utilize incoming data to process information as it comes in, typically for processes that need immediate feedback and processing.

 The move to immensely powerful research computers and (eventually) the cloud has moved many workloads from mainframes into cloud environments.
 As such, there has been a massive diversification in workloads and applications far beyond what was seen in those earlier days of computing.